tacodeDev/dev-starter/content/tezos_starter_04.md

   in
 ```

-In the next part we are using a large part of the shop contract to create the main function, get the kind of token from the index through the parameter and check if the token exists, the right price was paid, and if it's still in stock.
+In the next part, we are using a large part of the shop contract to create the main function, get the kind of token from the index through the parameter and check if the token exists, the right price was paid, and if it's still in stock.
 We also update the storage and reduce the stock by one, if the contract execution goes through.

 ```
   let tr : transfer = {